 This is a short walk along the River Swale to Easby Abbey.
 It is a very pleasant stroll with good views of the abbey and its neighbouring village.
 The town of Richmond with its castle are also worth exploring.

-The ruins of Easby Abbey make a lovely afternoon stroll from Richmond following both banks of the River Swale.
-The abbey is apparently Premonstratensian (I think that is spelt correctly!) which is derived from a French Catholic order of the 12th century but it was good old English soldiers who largely destroyed it during their stay on route to the Battle of Neville’s Cross in 1346.
+The ruins of Easby Abbey make a lovely afternoon stroll from Richmond.
+Head out on the north bank of the River Swale and return on the south bank.
+The abbey is apparently Premonstratensian (I think that is spelt correctly!) which is the religion of the French Catholic order of the 12th century.
+However it was good old English soldiers who largely destroyed it during their stay on route to the Battle of Neville’s Cross in 1346.
 Unlike other abbeys it was left to fall in to disrepair and now has little to remind of the once impressive working abbey it once was.

-However I coupled the walk along the River Swale to Easby Abbey ruins with a visit to the still very impressive Richmond Castle which is one of the best examples of a Norman fort in England today.
-The stretch of river bank linking the two offers a very easy stroll with the powerful River Swale a deep brown colour, derived from the peat and moors further up the dale.
-The power of the river was such that strenuous efforts had to be made to ensure Easby Abbey did not drop in to the river a few years ago – have a look at how it has cut in to the bank near the abbey ruins!
+However I coupled the walk along the River Swale to Easby Abbey with a visit to the very impressive Richmond Castle.
+This is one of the best examples of a Norman fort in England today.
+The stretch of river bank linking the two offers a very easy stroll.
+Noticeable enroute is that the powerful River Swale is a deep brown colour.
+This is derived from the peat and moors further up the dale.
+In fact the power of the river was such that strenuous efforts had to be made to ensure Easby Abbey did not disappear to the river a few years ago.
+Have a look at how it has cut in to the bank near the abbey ruins!